ryukau/VSTPlugins/docs/manual/SyncSawSynth/SyncSawSynth_en.md

 If `Lock` is checked, phase will be reset for each note on.

 If `Invert` on `Osc2` is checked, phase will be inverted by changing sign of the output of `Osc2`.

+#### Unison
+When checked, add same tone with different phase for each note.
+CPU load will also be doubled.

+#### Number of Voice
+Maximum polyphony.
+Lowering the number of this option reduces CPU load.

 ### Modulation
 #### Osc1->Sync1